maevadevs/Whats-In-The-News/readme.md

 ### [All The News 2.1](https://components.one/datasets/all-the-news-2-news-articles-dataset/)

-The dataset used in this project consists of news articles from the `All The News 2.1` dataset.
+The primary dataset used in this project consists of news articles from the `All The News 2.1` dataset.
 As raw, this dataset contains 2.7 million news articles and essays from 27 distinct American publishers.
 However, after applying cleanups on it, I ended up with slightly lower than 2.6 million news articles from 26 distinct American publishers.
+The articles from this dataset mostly span from 2013 to early 2020.
+However, after applying the preliminaries data cleaning, we end up with a range of 2016-2020.

+**Disclaimer: This project is for non-commercial and research purposes only.
+All rights, including copyright, in the content of the original articles are owned by the original owners.
+Original Data Collection by Components.**

 This dataset includes the following columns: